rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/Mapping_1900-1910_StationsToRR.md

 There is a very close but not quite exact match of the DWR Oxford rainfall to the British Rainfall [OXFORD-RADCLIFFE](https://github.com/ed-hawkins/rainfall-rescue/tree/master/DATA/OXFORD-RADCLIFFE) 'Lawns' station.

 The Oxford DWR rainfall data for the whole of 1909 is missing from its SEF data file.
-There are readings for Oxford in the 1909 DWRs, so this may just be an accidental omission.
+There are readings for Oxford in the 1909 DWRs, so this may be an accidental omission from the SEF file.

 ### Valentia